ch4mpy/spring-addons/samples/tutorials/bff/README.md

 - activate the `TokenRelay` filter
 - serve both the API and the UI through it

-But when it comes to providing with a multi-tenant OAuth2 client with login, logout, CSRF protection correctly configured, token relay and CORS headers correctly handled, things can get complicated to tie together.
+But when it comes to providing with a multi-tenant OAuth2 client with login, logout, CSRF protection correctly configured, token relay and CORS headers correctly handled, things can get complicated to tie together, reason for creating this tutorial.

 ### 3.1.
 Authorization-Server Prerequisites
-A client should be declared on the authorization-server for the BFF.
+A client should be declared for the BFF on each authorization-server we wish to accept as identity provider.
 As this client will run on a server we trust, it should be "confidential" (clients running in a browser can't keep a secret and have to be "public").
 This adds to security as it reduces risk that tokens are emitted for a malicious client (but a firewall restricting authorization-server `token` endpoint access to BFF server would be nice too).

-For this tutorial, we'll assume that confidential clients are available for a few identity providers.
+For this tutorial, we'll assume that confidential clients are available for Keycloak, Auth0 and Cognito.
 Remind to pick `client-id` and `client-secret`, we'll need it to configure the BFF.

-As we intend to authenticate users, next thing to check is that authorization-code flow is activated for our client.
+As we intend to authenticate users, next thing to check is that authorization-code flow is activated for our clients.

-We'll also need the following configuration for each client on each identity provider:
+We'll also need the following configuration on each identity provider:
 - `http://localhost:7443/login/oauth2/code/{registrationId}` is set as authorized post-login URI (where `registrationId` is the key in for the "registration" used by that client in the YAML / properties file)
 - `http://localhost:7443/ui` is set as authorized post logout URI

 Last, the BFF (`http://localhost:7443`) must also be configured as allowed origin.

 Note that you might (should?) activate the `ssl` profile when running the projects.
 If so, replace the `http` scheme with `https` when setting the conf on identity providers (or allow both http and https URLs).
-If you d'ont have SSL certificates yet, you might have a look at [this repo](https://github.com/ch4mpy/self-signed-certificate-generation)
+If you d'ont have SSL certificates yet, you might have a look at [this repo](https://github.com/ch4mpy/self-signed-certificate-generation).

 ### 3.2.
 Keycloak Configuration Details
 You might skip this section if you are using another OIDC authorization-server (instead, refer to your provider documentation to implement the prerequisites listed above).

-You might also repeat it in a second realm to implement multi-tenancy with a single Keycloak server (instead of creating accounts on Auth0, Cognito or whatever).
+You could also repeat this secttion in a second realm to implement multi-tenancy with a single Keycloak server (instead of creating accounts on Auth0, Cognito or whatever).

 In administration console, got to `clients`
 - create a new client with `spring-addons-confidential` as `Client ID` and click `Next`